KrazIvan/EH2020/README.md

 6. Make a chart to illustrate the difference in life expectancy between the continents.

 **Facts about the variables**\
 The tables used contain information on 109 countries spread over the world.
 All data is taken from Our World in Data and is available on their website https://ourworldindata.org/.
-Data are collected for the latest available year (The code was written in 2020).
+Data is collected for the latest available year (The code was written in 2020).

     country: land.
     continent: världsdel.